 If you are running Globus Connect Personal for Linux, you may have some success altering your personal umask setting before launching the application, as your umask should propagate down the process tree to the GridFTP server process.
 Likewise, if you are running Globus Connect Personal on Mac OS X, you may be successful setting your umask before launching the Globus Connect Personal app through the command line.
 These actions are not guaranteed to be successful based on the exact behavior of your platform.
 Because Windows does not support a umask equivalent, there is no way to replicate this behavior in Globus Connect Personal for Windows.

 When supported by your platform, filesystem ACLs are respected, but they are not an option for all users.

-In many situations, restricting read or write access to a file can be handled correctly using Globus controlled Read and Write permissions on a Shared Endpoint.
-This does not alter the underlying permissions of the files, but restricts permissions when using a Globus account to access the endpoint.
+In many situations, restricting read or write access to a file can be handled correctly using Globus controlled Read and Write permissions on a guest collection or shared endpoint.
+This does not alter the underlying permissions of the files, but restricts permissions when using a Globus account to access the shared endpoint.
 Globus will deny users without the Read permission the rights to copy files or list directory contents, and denies users without the Write permission the rights to copy a file to the specified path or directory.

-These permissions settings do not alter the underlying endpoint’s permissions scheme in any way, so users with local access to the endpoint may be able to bypass these permissions settings by accessing files directly.
+These permissions settings do not alter the underlying guest collection or shared endpoint’s permissions scheme in any way, so users with local access to the guest collection or shared endpoint may be able to bypass these permissions settings by accessing files directly.
 If you know that your files are only exposed via Globus, then this option may be right for you.

 This behavior is identical between Globus Connect Personal and Globus Connect Server.